GRANT - Amazon Redshift

 Note

 By default, users are granted permission to create temporary tables by their automatic membership in the PUBLIC group.
-To remove the privilege for any users to create temporary tables, revoke the TEMP permission from the PUBLIC group.
+To remove the permission for any users to create temporary tables, revoke the TEMP permission from the PUBLIC group.
 Then explicitly grant the permission to create temporary tables to specific users or groups of users.

 ON DATABASE db_name

-Grants the specified privileges on a database.
+Grants the specified permissions on a database.

 USAGE